Trivalent vertices and bordered knot Floer homology in the standard basis: Introduction

 \begin{corollary}[cf. Corollary~\ref{cor:SoergelFunctor}] We have a functor from the Soergel category $\SC'_1$ (viewed as a 2-category with 1 object; see Section~\ref{sec:Soergel} for notation) to $2\Rep(\U^-)$. \end{corollary}

 Further, by Elias--Krasner \cite{EliasKrasner} we also get a functor from the 2-strand braid cobordism category.
+Let ${^{\vee}}P'$ and ${^{\vee}}N'$ be the resulting AD bimodules for positive and negative crossings, obtained as mapping cones involving ${^{\vee}}X$ and the identity AD bimodule over $\A_{1,1}$, as in Section~\ref{sec:PosNegCrossings}.

-\begin{corollary}[cf. Corollary~\ref{cor:BrCob}] We have a functor from the 2-strand braid cobordism category $\BrCob(2)$ (viewed as a 2-category with 1 object) to a bicategory $\ADBimod$ of dg categories, certain AD bimodules, and homotopy classes of closed AD bimodule morphisms. \end{corollary}
+\begin{corollary}[cf. Corollary~\ref{cor:BrCob}] The positive and negative crossing bimodules ${^{\vee}}P'$ and ${^{\vee}}N'$ extend to a functor from the 2-strand braid cobordism category $\BrCob(2)$ (viewed as a 2-category with 1 object) to a bicategory $\ADBimod$ of dg categories, certain AD bimodules, and homotopy classes of closed AD bimodule morphisms. \end{corollary}

 Due to algebraic subtleties in taking mapping cones on 2-morphisms, we do not automatically get a functor from $\BrCob(2)$ to $2\Rep(\U^-)$.
 However, at least at the level of 1-morphisms, we can lift from $\BrCob(2) \to \ADBimod$ to $\BrCob(2) \to 2\Rep(\U^-)$ as discussed in Remark~\ref{rem:UpgradingBrCobFunctor}.
 In particular, for truly local positive and negative crossings, we have 1-morphisms between 2-representations of $\U^-$, and for 2-strand braid cobordisms we have bimodule maps (presumably 2-morphisms) satisfying the movie moves.
 Functoriality for 4d cobordisms, like braid cobordisms, is an important \textit{a priori} part of Heegaard Floer theory, but to our knowledge braid cobordism maps have not yet been defined in any local, bordered-Floer-based approach to $\HFK$.